microsoft/hlsl-specs/proposals/0TBD-improved-resource-typing.md

-Root constants appear exactly as the data set by the application, descriptor table entries become a 32-bit integer index into the resource heap, and root descriptors are the 64-bit data passed in by the application, which can be interpreted as a Raw Buffer to be used in the shader.
+Root constants appear exactly as the data set by the application, descriptor table entries become a 32-bit integer index into the resource heap, and root descriptors are the 64-bit data passed in by the application, which can be interpreted as a VA Buffer to be used in the shader.

 For Vulkan `SV_Constants` maps directly to push constants.